pwwiur/Sendo/README.md

 # Sendo
-This Server is made for [Sendo](https://www.amirforsati.ir/doc/7) language.
+This compiler server is made for [Sendo](https://www.amirforsati.ir/doc/7) language.
 Which can be used by third party libraries to connect this server by various programming languages.

 ## Requirements
  - C++ compiler